 About the Designer

 Susanna Biaye is the designer behind Fosbas Designs.
-A mother to an adorable Toddler whose pregnancy rekindled her love for designing, her designs is aimed at helping you feel confident while making your crochet wardrobe.
+A mother to an adorable Toddler whose pregnancy rekindled her love for designing, her designs are aimed at helping you feel confident while making your crochet wardrobe.

 Come say Hi on Instagram, check out some more free crochet patterns here, and subscribe to my email list for pattern discounts and freebies.